xaop/activecmis/README.md

 If you haven't installed Nokogiri yet it will be installed automatically, you will need a C compiler and the development files for libxml2.

     > gem install active_cmis

+ActiveCMIS also depends on ntlm-http for ntlm authentication, unfortunately ntlm-http is broken on ruby 1.9.2
 ## Usage ##
     require 'active_cmis'
     repository = ActiveCMIS.load_config('configuration', 'optional_filename_for_config')